JuliaRegistries/RegistratorServerless.jl/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://JuliaRegistries.github.io/RegistratorServerless.jl/dev)
 [![Build Status](https://github.com/JuliaRegistries/RegistratorServerless.jl/workflows/CI/badge.svg)](https://github.com/JuliaRegistries/RegistratorServerless.jl/actions)

+RegistratorServerless is still experimental software and is not currently suitable for use in production.

 ## Usage

 Open a new issue on your registry where the title of the issue is something like this: